sugariceTT/mfe_term3_230T2/README.md

-# 230T-2 Final Report - Forecasting volatility by hybrid models of LSTM and GARCH-type models
+# 230T-2 Final Project - Forecasting the Volatility of Stock Price Index: A HybridModel Integrating LSTM with Multiple GARCH-type Models

 This is the 230T-2 final project by group 6.
 We explored the idea of  combining inputs from 3 GARCH-type models (GARCH, EGARCH, EWMA) with LSTM to predict volatility.